Skip to main content Skip to navigation

 Restarts

-When a request from an undergraduate student is approved it means that the student's record will be closed and their information will be passed to the Student Admissions and Recruitment Office.
-Approval to restart rests with the Academic Registrar delegated to the Student Records Team.
-However, the department in supporting the request for a restart is confirming that there is a place for the student on the course.
-It is possible for restart requests to be refused if the course (or the University as a whole) is full.
+When a request from an undergraduate student is approved it means that the student's record will be closed and their restart information will be passed to the Undergraduate/Postgraduate Admissions team (as appropriate).
+Approval for a restart is delegated to the Student Records team from the Academic Registrar.
+If the department supports a request for a restart, they are also confirming that there is a place for the student on the course, however, it is possible for restart requests to be refused if the course (or the University as a whole) is full.

-Restarts are uncommon at postgraduate level and whilst most will also recommence at the start of the subsequent Autumn Term, where the course has multiple entry points a student may restart with any other cohort.
+Restarts are uncommon at postgraduate level and whilst most will also recommence at the start of the subsequent Autumn Term, where the course has multiple entry points, a student may restart with any other cohort (if supported by the department).
 The process will be as above.

-In addition it should be noted that International students will require a new CAS to be issued as their sponsorship will be withdrawn when they leave the original course.
-Any CAS which may be required would be issued by the Student Admissions & Recruitment Office.
+In addition, it should be noted that International students will require a new Confirmation of Acceptance for Studies (CAS) to be issued as their sponsorship will be withdrawn when they leave the original course.
+Any CAS which may be required would be issued by the Undergraduate/Postgraduate Admissions team (as appropriate).

 The Student Records team will confirm to the student via email the outcome of their request to restart.
-All such emails will be copied to the Departmental contact (email).
-Prior to their return date, the Student Admissions and Recruitment Office will correspond with the student.
+All such emails will automatically copy in the Departmental contact.
+Prior to their return date, the Undergraduate/Postgraduate Admissions office will correspond with the student.

 Please request a restart using Student Records Requests in Student Records Online